dropbox/zxcvbn/README.md

 ````

 The optional `user_inputs` argument is an array of strings that `zxcvbn` will add to its internal dictionary.
 This can be whatever list of strings you like, but is meant for user inputs from other fields of the form, like name and email.
 That way a password that includes the user's personal info can be heavily penalized.
 This list is also good for site-specific vocabulary.

-When `zxcvbn` loads (after the async script fetch is complete), it'll check if a function named `zxcvbn_load_hook` is defined, and run it with no arguments if so.
-Most sites shouldn't need this.

 # Development